briancurt/pixelarity-download/README.md

 [Pixelarity](https://pixelarity.com/) is awesome :heart:

-This little utility will download all the templates at once, so you don't have to click one by one every time.
+This little utility will recursively download all the templates at once, so you don't have to click one by one every time.

 ### Usage